miroapp/api-clients/packages/typescript-node/docs/quickstart.md

 # Miro node client quickstart guide
 In this guide, we will do the bare minimum to get some data out of the Miro REST API.
 For authentication we will use a hard-coded access token.
 In a later guide we will be more thorough and add proper authentication.

+### Prerequisites
+  - Go through steps 2-5 on the [create your app](https://developers.miro.com/docs/build-your-first-hello-world-app#step-2-create-a-developer-team-in-miro) docs.
+In step 5, copy the 'Access token'.

 1: Create a folder and navigate into it
 ```bash
 mkdir my-miro-app